jankupcik/Tips-Tricks/vim.md

 O		move to the other corner in the same line gv		select previously selected block

+REPLACE/VREPLACE MODE:
+R		REPLACE mode - <tab> is a single char gR		VREPLACE mode - <tab> is edited as a multiple spaces

 COMMAND MODE:
 C-d		show autocomplete values
 @:		repeat last command